Gloria Vanderbilt: Theater arts

 From 1954 to 1963, Vanderbilt applied herself to acting.
 She studied acting at the Neighborhood Playhouse, with teacher Sanford Meisner, and debuted in 1954, in The Swan, staged at Pocono Playhouse in Mountainhome, Pennsylvania.
 In 1955, she appeared on Broadway, as Elsie, in a revival of William Saroyan's The Time of Your Life.
 Vanderbilt also appeared in a number of live and filmed television dramas, including Playhouse 90, Studio One in Hollywood, and The Dick Powell Show.
 She made an appearance in a two-part episode of The Love Boat, in 1981.
 Other TV programs on which she appeared include Person to Person, with Edward R. Murrow, The Tonight Show Starring Johnny Carson, The Oprah Winfrey Show, Live! with Kelly and Michael and CBS News Sunday Morning.

 Fashion

+Gloria Vanderbilt 1958, photographed by Carl Van Vechten, March 3, 1955.

 Vanderbilt began her career as a fashion model when she was 15 years old, appearing in Harper's Bazaar.

 During the 1970s, Vanderbilt ventured into the fashion business itself, first with Glentex, licensing her name and a collection of her paintings for a line of scarves.
 In 1976, Indian designer Mohan Murjani's Murjani Corporation proposed launching a line of designer jeans carrying Vanderbilt's signature embroidered on the back pocket, as well as her swan logo.
 Her jeans were more tightly fitted than other jeans of that time and were an immediate success with customers.